 - b.
 Install the contact bearing and bearing spacer on the ball screw by doing the following: - i.
 Cool the threaded portion of the ball screw in liquid nitrogen.
 The temperature of the ball screw must be 22 °C (72 °F) less than the temperature of the contact bearing. - ii.
 Slide the bearing spacer onto the ball screw. - iii.
 Slide the contact bearing onto the ball screw.
 Make sure the groove in the contact bearing is on the side facing the ball screw. - iv.
 Push the contact bearing and bearing spacer against the shoulder of the ball screw.
 Make sure there is no clearance between the components. - c.
 Install the bearing lock nut onto the ball screw and tighten by hand.
-Make sure there is clearance between the bearing lock nut and contact bearing. - d.
+Make sure there is clearance (less than 1 mm (0.04 in)) between the bearing lock nut and contact bearing - d.
 Hold the lock nut in place with a wrench and torque the ball screw to the specified value.
 Refer to the assembly drawings for torque requirements. - e.
 Loosen the lock nut and then torque it to the specified value.
 Refer to the assembly drawings for torque requirements. - 2.
 Insert the ball screw assembly through the slot in the servo mounting plate.

 - 3. Secure the contact bearing to the servo mounting plate with screws.
 Torque the screws to the specified value in a cross-pattern.
 Refer to the assembly drawings for torque requirements. - 4.
 Secure the ball screw nut to the yoke with screws.
 Torque the screws to the specified value in a cross-pattern.
 Refer to the assembly drawings for torque requirements. - 5.
 Install the fender washer and screw on the end of the ball screw. - 6.
-Install the coupling on the ball screw.
+Install the coupling onto the ball screw.
 Make sure the coupling screws are accessible from the manifold side of the hot runner.
 Make sure the coupling does not contact the bearing lock nut.
+The gap (less than 1 mm (0.04 in)) between the coupling and bearing lock nut is shown in .